Risperdal (risperidone) Withdrawal Symptoms

 As with all other psychoactive medications, the gradual cessation of this medication is the safer approach.
 There are a few exceptions to this general standard rule, however.

-When a patient develops a life-threatening adverse reaction such as tardive dyskenisia, NMS, Stevens-Johnson syndrome, organ failure, interactions with other drugs or substances, or other high risk events, the drug must be withdrawn immediately in a clinical setting, to save the life of the patient.
+When a patient develops a life-threatening adverse reaction such as tardive dyskinesia, NMS, Stevens-Johnson syndrome, organ failure, interactions with other drugs or substances, or other high-risk events, the drug must be withdrawn immediately in a clinical setting, to save the life of the patient.

-This increased D2 dopamine binding and upregulation is a potential mechanism for the development of tardive dyskenisia.
-This receptor upregulation is most likely a central component in the manifestations of antipsychotic medication withdrawal.
+This increased D2 dopamine binding and upregulation is a potential mechanism for the development of tardive dyskinesia.
+This receptor upregulation is most likely a central component in the manifestations of Risperdal withdrawal.
 For some, antipsychotic withdrawal can be extremely challenging, more so than any of the drug classes including benzodiazepines and even opiates such as heroin.

-As the antipsychotic medication is lowered, dopamine flow will begin to return.
+As the antipsychotic medication is lowered during Risperdal withdrawal, dopamine flow will begin to return.
 This previously restricted dopamine coming into contact with upregulated receptors may clinically present as an abrupt onset of manic or psychotic symptomatology.
 It is common for the patient to become enamored with what they are feeling.
 The sense of reward they may experience could be likened to winning the lottery, In other words, it can be extreme.
-This newfound reward could leave them resistant to either increasing the medication to assist in regaining stability, or slowing down the medication taper.
+This newfound reward could leave them resistant to either increasing the medication to assist in regaining stability or slowing down the medication taper.
 This aversion to proper guidance can make this situation very hard to manage.

-It is advised that when attempting an antipsychotic medication withdrawal, that it is made clear early in the process, that this is a possibility; and, furthermore, that the individual be encouraged to make a pact that they will listen to at least one person without question.
-If they sign something saying that they will take this trusted person’s direction in the event that their own judgment cannot be trusted, it can be something that can be presented to them if things start to run awry.
+It is advised that when attempting Risperdal withdrawal, to make clear early in the process, that this is a possibility.
+And, furthermore, that the individual is encouraged to make a pact that they will listen to at least one person without question.
+If they sign something saying that they will take this trusted person’s direction in the event that their own judgment cannot be trusted, it can be presented to them if things start to run awry.
 Obviously this will not work for everyone in this situation, but for some, especially those with a strong family alliance, this can be a successful agreement.

-Another form of preemptive strategy is to enlist a doctor or center that has hospital admission privileges.
-Should things get to the point where restabilization is necessary, a doctor that has the ability to admit the patient to the hospital can help things go in a humanistic way so that future reduction efforts may be entertained.
+Another form of preemptive strategy is to enlist a doctor or center that has hospital admitting privileges.
+Should things get to the point where restabilization is necessary, a doctor that has the ability to admit the patient to the hospital can help things go in a humanistic way so that future Risperdal withdrawal efforts may be safely resumed.